 The proliferation of internet connectivity and mobile devices over the past two decades changed everything.
 "I think the potential of a new tool and new data sources to understand human behavior is of paramount importance to the field," Torous says.
-"It's not that we have more Can objective data, but we have new complementary sources of data researchers tell to better understand our patients' behavior."
+"It's not that we have more objective data, but we have new complementary sources of data to better understand our patients' behavior."

-if an individual is Torous and his coldepressed based on leagues recognized that it might be possible to draw changes in the way they from this digital exhaustthe way a patient types on scroll on their phone their computer or scrolls on or type on their their smartphone, the biometric data collected by their computer? wearables, and so on-for valuable insights into people's mental health.
-Theoretically, that information could allow mental-health professionals to identify the onset of a patient crisis and stage an early intervention, help patients better understand their own mental-health
+Torous and his colleagues recognized that it might be possible to draw from this digital exhaustthe way a patient types on their computer or scrolls on their smartphone, the biometric data collected by their wearables, and so on-for valuable insights into people's mental health.
+Theoretically, that information could allow mental-health professionals to identify the onset of a patient crisis and stage an early intervention, help patients better understand their own mental-health picture of mental disorders.